VictorHeDev/google-books-cli/README.md

 - Choosing a CLI tool -- chose between prompt.js, inquirer.js, commander.js
   - Ultimately chose inquirer because I thought it would be the most fun to learn and has the best UI.
 I like how you can have many different options of inputs to choose from.
 Namely, I knew that I wanted a main menu interface, a way to select one or multiple books, and even though it wasn't totally necessary I wanted an option to reset the reading list.
 - Edge cases and bugs such as parsing what is actually returned from the Google Books API
-- Had to downgrade the chalk.js dependency version so I can use the require syntax in the top of the file
+- Had to downgrade the chalk.js dependency version so I can use the require syntax in the top of the file (see their GitHub repo for more info)

 ### TODO